dbertubin/Daily/README.md

 3. Requires Kingfisher

 ### Carthage
-Carthage is a decentralized dependency manager for Cocoa application.
+Carthage is a decentralized dependency manager for Cocoa applications.
 To install carthage, you can use Homebrew.
 ```
 $ brew update
 $ brew install carthage